Scoring wines using QPR (quality to price ratio)

 When factoring value to this specific scoring range, a score of 96 would identify it as being on the lowest end of the QPR spectrum vs. 100 being the obvious highest.
 Aside from value factoring in that 5 point window (from 96-100), settling on that final score can also be up to how we perceived the experience of both coming across the wine and how it was consumed, enjoyed and ultimately immortalized in afterthought or discussion.

 9/10 = 92-95 points

 Excellent, Great Quality Wine.
 This is a wine full of complexity and character, with layers of diverse flavour and a balanced body.
-If they have been aged or cellared for a significant amount of time and still come out tasting full with lasting flavours, this scoring range can generally be the starting point.
-With the QPR for a 9/10 wine also consisting of a 5 point range (91-95), experiential and emotional factors in addition to value can sometimes weigh in.
+If they have been aged or cellared for a significant amount of time and still come out tasting full with lasting flavours, this scoring range might just be the starting point.
+With the QPR for a 9/10 wine consisting of a 4 point range (92-95), experiential and emotional factors, in addition to value, can sometimes weigh in.

 8/10 = 89-91 points